NirmalTechie/2D-platformer-game/README.md

  2D-platformer-game
 This is a basic 2D platformer game bilt using Pygame.
-You control a blue character that jumps on red platforms.
+You contr ol a blue character that jumps on red platforms.
 Features: Gravity &amp;